ballerina-attic/message-tracing-with-stream-processor/README.md

     Parent span is defined - true
     ```

-- Leave the rest of the fields as default values for parent span.
+- Leave the rest of the fields as default values in the business rules.

 ### Development of student and marks service with Stream Processor